MaoJianwei/Mao_Service_Framework/README.md

 .

-(WebSystem/WebController are based on Spring Boot)
+(WebSystem/WebController are based on Spring Boot & MVC)

 ## Architect